dcdpr/did-btc1/chapters/CRUD-Operations.md

 ##### Find Next Signals

-This algorithm takes finds the next Bitcoin block containing ::Beacon Signals:: from one or more of the `beacons` and retuns all ::Beacon Signals:: within that block.
+This algorithm takes finds the next Bitcoin block containing ::Beacon Signals:: from one or more of the `beacons` and returns all ::Beacon Signals:: within that block.

-Note: It is recommended that you use a Bitcoin indexer and API such as electers and Esplora to query the Bitcoin blockchain.
+Note: It is recommended that you use a Bitcoin indexer and API such as [electrs](https://github.com/romanz/electrs) or [Esplora](https://github.com/Blockstream/esplora) to query the Bitcoin blockchain.

 This algorithm takes in the following inputs: